marvin-nyalik/SoccerFestival/README.md

 I would like to thank the following for inspiring complete development of this project
-1. Mahdi Noor
+1. Cindy Chin - Author of the original Creative Commons Design.
-2. Emmanuel Kipchoge
+2. Arnold Nekemiah - Seasoned Collaborator in Software Development
-3. Samuel Minguti
+3. Samuel Minguti - Stand-up team mate at microverseinc

 <p align="right">(<a href="#readme-top">back to top</a>)</p>